FireC672/Brainfudge/README.md

 # Usage
 Brainfudge is a simple interpreter to understand. just put the file to interpreter next to the software name.

+I may add ways to hook the interpreter to GUI apps.

 for additional help, type **./bfudge -h**